catppuccin/vitepress/README.md

 3. Done!
 You can also modify the `theme/<flavor>.js` file to customize the theme.

 > [!NOTE]
-> Frappe is included in all flavors as the light mode variant.
+> Latte is included in all flavors as the light mode variant.

 ## 💝 Thanks to